triblytree/b2-api/README.md

 $b2->b2_delete_file_version($fileId, $fileName)

 $fileId // The ID of the file you want to delete
-$fileName // The file name of the file you want to delete
+$fileName // The file name of the file you want to delete (including any folder you may haved put it in)
 ```

 #### b2_get_download_authorization